Argentina Secures Deal On impossible Debt - UrduPoint

 The government of President Alberto Fernandez had set an August 4 deadline to complete a deal but it has now pushed the date to August 24 "to give effect to the agreement," which came after months of wrangling and extensions.

 "We resolved an impossible debt in the biggest economic crisis in memory and in the midst of the pandemic," said a delighted Fernandez.
 "Now the horizon is clear for where we want to go to."
+IMF chairwoman Kristalina Georgieva congratulated Fernandez on Twitter, adding: "Look forward to a successful conclusion in the interest of all."
 Argentina's economy ministry said in a statement that the deal "will allow members of the creditor groups and such other (bond) holders to support Argentina's debt restructuring proposal and grant Argentina significant debt relief."
-The bonds, issued under foreign legislation, represent roughly a fifth of the country's $324 billion debt, which amounts to around 90 percent of its GDP.
+The c represent roughly a fifth of the country's $324 billion debt, which amounts to around 90 percent of its GDP.

 Argentina has been in default -- for the ninth time in its history -- since May 22 when the country missed a deadline to pay $500 million in interest on the debt that is subject to the current negotiation.